 be rejected.A violation of a functional dependency is usually harder to see.
 Here is a real example, posted on the Haskell mailing list by Wolfgang Jeltsch in Aug 2003.

 We have described how to check if the instances of a type class with a functional dependency conform to the dependency.
 The method is model checking of the implication represented by the functional dependency.
-If the check fails, it produces a counter-example of a concrete selection of violating instances.
+If the check fails, it produces a counter-example of a concrete set of instances that violate the dependency.

 Peter J. Stuckey and Martin Sulzmann: The theory of overloading.